Probabilistic Test-Time Generalization by Variational Neighbor-Labeling: Experiments

-\textbf{Implementation details.} We utilize ResNet-18 for all our experiments and ablation studies and report the accuracies on ResNet-50 for comparison as well.
-We evaluate the method on the online test-time domain generalization setting \citep{iwasawa2021test}, we increment the target data iteratively and keep updating and evaluating the model.
-The backbones are pretrained on ImageNet same as the previous methods.
-During training, we use a varied learning rate throughout the model and train the model for 10,000 iterations.
-In the meta-generalization procedure, we set the learning rate $\lambda_1$ as 0.0001 for all layers.
-During meta-target, we set the learning rate for the pretrained ResNet ($\lambda_2$) to 5e-5 and the learning rate of the variational module ($\lambda_3$) and classifiers as 1e-4 for all datasets.
-The batch size is set to 70 during the training and set to 20 during the test-time generalization procedure.
-At test-time, we use the learning rate of 0.0001 for all the layers and update all parameters.
-All hyperparameters for source training and test-time using the validation set have been selected as mentioned in \cite{iwasawa2021test}.
-We provide more implementation details and computational costs in Appendix.
-We will release the code.
+During training, we use a varied learning rate throughout and train for 10,000 iterations.
+The model is trained on all source domains.
+Note we utilize all available source data for both model training and simulating test-time generalization by randomly selecting and changing the meta-source and meta-target domains in each iteration, without sacrificing training data.
+More clarifications are in the appendix.
+In the meta-generalization procedure, we set the learning rate $\lambda_1$ as $1e-4$ for all layers.
+During meta-target, we set the learning rate for the pretrained ResNet ($\lambda_2$) to $5e-5$ and the learning rate of the variational module $\bphi$ ($\lambda_3$) and classifiers as $1e-4$ for all datasets.
+The batch size is set to 70 during the training and set to 20 during test-time generalization.
+At test time, we use the learning rate of $1e-4$ for all the layers and update all parameters.
+We utilize test-time data augmentation \cite{zhang2021memo} for our results.
+We choose the hyperparameters for model adjustment based on the training-domain validation set, following \cite{gulrajani2020search} and \cite{iwasawa2021test}. {There are no additional hyperparameters involved in our method.} We train and evaluate all our models on one NVIDIA Tesla 1080Ti GPU and utilize the PyTorch framework.
+We run all the experiments with 5 different random seeds. {We use similar settings and hyperparameters for all domain generalization benchmarks.
+The method introduces a small computational cost for inference at test time and about 1\% more parameters than the backbone model.
+The time cost for test-time generalization is competitive with other fine-tuning methods, with 5m 33s on PACS.
+We provide more implementation details and detailed computational costs in Appendix \ref{app:imp}.}